dojot/docs/source/flow.rst

 Fields:

-* **Encoding** *(required)*: Encoding the contents of the file to be sent.
+* **Encoding** *(required)*: The encoding that the file to be sent uses.
 Valid values are: ascii, base64, hex, utf16le, utf8 and binary.
 * **Filename** *(required)*: Variable with the name of the file to be sent.
 * **Content** *(required)*: Variable with the file contents to be sent.
 * **Name** *(optional)*: Name of the node

-Example of message sent by this node below:
+Example of a message sent by this node:

 .. code-block:: json